On asymptotic constants in the theory of extremes for Gaussian processes: Simulated values

 \section{Simulated values}

 This appendix lists our estimates for $\mathcal H_\alpha^\eta(T)$ in tabular form for $\eta=1/2^{18}$ and $T=128$, along with the sample standard deviation.
 We also list the lower and upper bounds on $\mathcal H_\alpha$, where we note that these are estimated values since they depend on $\mathcal H_\alpha^\eta(T)$.
 We cannot report these bounds for $\alpha<1$, since our choice of parameter values causes the methodology to break down.
 Our methods can be applied with different parameter values to obtain bounds in this regime, but this requires more computing time and is not pursued in this paper.
+These numerical results are summarized in Table \ref{tabB.1}.